23 Most Nasty, Disgusting Foods in the World

 6. Warthog Anus – Namibia

-This one got Anthony Bourdain to his limits and he’s known for eating about everything that he was dared to.
-He did ate it, there’s no question about it but gracefully declared it was the “worst mean of my life”.
+This one took legendary chef Anthony Bourdain to his limits and he was known for eating just about everything that he was dared to.
+Although he rose to the challenge, he declared it was the “worst meal of my life”.

-Not that you’re into the detailed recipe but to cook the warthog anus you have to pull it with the last one foot intestine attached, squeeze the feces out and then throw it in the open fire.
+If you don’t believe in wasting unusual cuts of meat and you’re thinking that you’d like to serve warthog anus to your guests, get ready for some serious preparation.
+First, you have to pull it away from the carcass with the last one foot intestine attached, then squeeze out all the feces before throwing it in the open fire.

 Don’t mind the ash and dirt; it’s a part of the process.
-This is one food you would like to be well cooked but actually it must be al dente and being served right away.
+This is one food you would like to be well cooked but actually to reach the height of gastronomic perfection it must be al dente and served right away.

 Want some pickles with this one?